Anant-mishra1729/Topsis/README.md

 #### sample.csv

-A csv file showing data for different mobile handsets having varying features.
+A csv file showing data for different mobile handsets having varying features

 | Model  | Storage space(in gb) | Camera(in MP)| Price(in $)  | Looks(out of 5) |
 | :----: |:--------------------:|:------------:|:------------:|:---------------:|